 Weighted Average Shares Outstanding incorporates any changes in the outstanding shares over a reporting period.
 This number is of great significance as it is useful for creating key financial measures such as earnings per share (EPS).
-The amount of shares might change due to several reasons, such as companies issuing new shares, retiring existing shares, repurchasing and so on.
+The amount of shares might change due to several reasons, such as companies issuing new shares, retiring existing shares, repurchasing, etc.

-For investors with a long term perspective, the number of outstanding shares is an important number.
-Since, the stock prices keep changing on a daily basis, estimating the cost of accumulated shares over the years is challenging.
-Thus, to calculate the average cost that an investor paid for the total number of shares, it is better to use the weighted average shares price.
+For investors with a long-term perspective, the number of outstanding shares is an important number.
+Since the stock prices keep changing on a daily basis, estimating the cost of accumulated shares over the years is challenging.
+Thus, to calculate the average cost that an investor paid for the total number of shares, it is better to use the weighted average share price.

 The earnings per share or EPS is an important measure to assess the financial health of the company.
 To have an undistorted and unbiased view of earnings per share, the weighted average shares outstanding metric is important.

 Basic EPS = (Net Income – Preferred Dividends)/Weighted Average Shares Outstanding

 For instance, suppose a company exercises share buyback towards the end of the year.
 If this buyback figure is taken into consideration while calculating the earnings per share (EPS), the final number would be very high and would, therefore, distort the final financial figures.
 So, in this case, calculating the weighted average shares outstanding will ease the effect of the buyback at the end of the year.